mongodb/specifications/source/client-side-encryption/tests/README.md

 ### 22. Range Explicit Encryption

 The Range Explicit Encryption tests require MongoDB server 7.0+.
 The tests must not run against a standalone.
+The tests must be skipped on MongoDB server 8.0+.

+> [!NOTE]
+> MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range
+> V2.
+Skip tests using `rangePreview` when using Server 8.0 or newer until DRIVERS-2767 is addressed.

 > [!NOTE]
 > MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.